Male aging Menopause and Testosterone

 In the past, it was an edible drug because it had hepatotoxicity, so it was not used a lot, but the recently used fat-soluble drug is an edible drug.
 However, high blood concentrations above physiological concentrations may be caused, and since it is absorbed through the lymphatic system, it must be taken with meals, and because the half-life is short, it must be taken twice a day, and sometimes causes indigestion.

 This is the method to attach to the scrotum, a method to apply to the skin, etc. have been developed.
 Compared to injection drugs and oral drugs, the blood level most similar to the physiological blood concentration of male hormones It is recommended as the most ideal method because it can make concentration and does not cause discomfort or indigestion of injection, but it can cause skin irritation and hypersensitivity reactions and have a disadvantage in that their preference is lower than injections or oral drugs.

 Changes in the Body During Male Menopause

 There are many changes in the body during male menopause, and the important things are as follows.
 The number of hairs decreases.
-Memory decreases after the twenties.
+Memory decreases gradually.
 However, concentration, vocabulary, and expressiveness do not change significantly.
 In the late fifties, the eardrum thickens and the inside of the ear shrinks, reducing the perception of treble or high frequencies.
 Presbyopia comes.
 Heart and lung function decline, endurance decreases.
 Fat in the body increases, giving relatively muscle.